ihr-it-projekt/DayZModsInfo/DayZLife/Readme.md

     - can see owner of cars
     - can give player arrest
     - can open every car
+    - can give player ticket
+    - can see open tickets
     - can pay back the money from a bank robbery, every policeman who is online at that time gets a percentage

 ### Medics